r-raymond/epdfphron/README.md

    after downloading without saving it).
 See subcommand `save`
  * Shows all saved sessions.
 See subcommand `show`
  * Loads a saved session.
 See subcommand `load`.
-Note that for this to work, you need to specify your prefered pdf viewer.
+Note that for this to work, you need to specify your preferred pdf viewer.

 ## How to install